kubernetes-sigs/apiserver-builder-alpha/docs/concepts/auth.md

-If you do not wish to have your addon API server authenticate against the same cluster that it is running on, or if it is running outside of a cluster, you can pass the `--authentication-kubeconfig` option to the service catalog API server to specify a different Kubeconfig file to use to connect.
+If you do not wish to have your addon API server authenticate against the same cluster that it is running on, or if it is running outside of a cluster, you can pass the `--authentication-kubeconfig` option to the addon API server to specify a different Kubeconfig file to use to connect.

 The [Webhook token
 authentication](https://kubernetes.io/docs/admin/authentication/#webhook-token-authentication)